Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hơn 2 tháng sau động đất, người Việt ở Nhật vỡ òa sung sướng được cấp nước lại- Ảnh 1.

-Ms. Hien (second from left) had not been to Japan for long when she encountered an earthquake.
+Ms. Hien (second from left) had just arrived in Japan when an earthquake struck.

 NVCC

 The woman said that not having water available in the room for use was very inconvenient because it was time-consuming and not convenient.
 Luckily, her boss brought large cans of water for everyone to use.
-Because she lives with 3 other people, the amount of water used every day is quite large.
-The army also recommends that people should not use domestic water for drinking.
-"Thinking about the scene of bathing in public places, having to use water very sparingly, I feel uncomfortable.
+Because she lived with 3 other people, the amount of water used every day was quite large.
+The army also advised people not to use domestic water for drinking.
+"Thinking about the scene of bathing in public places, having to use water very sparingly, I felt uncomfortable.
 Now that there is water again, I don't have to live such a miserable life anymore.
 The price of water has not changed because it is included in the rent, electricity and water bills when I receive my salary," said Ms. Hien.

 Hơn 2 tháng sau động đất, người Việt ở Nhật vỡ òa sung sướng được cấp nước lại- Ảnh 2.